My Dementia Diagnosis: A Personal Story of Early-Onset CTE

 For this article, we interviewed Steven Barbieri.
-Steven is an AlzheimersDisease.net community member who is sharing what it is like to be diagnosed with chronic traumatic encephalopathy dementia at age 51.
+Steven is an AlzheimersDisease.net community member who is sharing what it is like to be diagnosed with early-onset dementia, specifically chronic traumatic encephalopathy (CTE) dementia, at age 51.
 Steven was 60 at the time of this interview.

-I used to have problems with my wife Tracy.
-We used to fight from time to time over things, but they seemed to all revolve around her telling me something and me not doing it.
+Steven: I used to have problems with my wife, Tracy.
+We used to fight from time to time over things.
+These fights seemed to all revolve around her telling me something and me not doing it.
 Sounds like a normal husband, right?

-Tracy was fed up with all the misunderstandings we were having and said she's going to have my hearing tested.
-Well, she did, and during the hearing test, I kept asking the person to repeat what they wanted me to do and was acting very slow to follow the directions.
-The doctor referred me back to my doctor with a recommendation to see a neurologist.
+Tracy was fed up with all the misunderstandings we were having and said she was going to have my hearing tested.
+During the hearing test, I kept asking the person to repeat what they wanted me to do.
+I was acting very slowly to follow the directions.
+Because of these symptoms, the doctor referred me back to my doctor, recommending that I see a neurologist.

 Steven and his wife Tracy, along with their 3 children: Grace, Brittany, and Steven.

-My diagnosis evolution: Mild cognitive impairment to CTE
+My dementia evolution: Mild cognitive impairment to CTE

-Editorial: How has your life changed since being diagnosed with dementia?
+Editorial team: How has your life changed since your dementia diagnosis?

 Steven: Yes, I experience stigma when I tell people about my condition.
 They say, "I have memory problems, too," or, "That happens to me all the time."